Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: Introduction

 \section{Introduction}

-In recent years, machine learning (ML) methods have led to many state-of-the-art results, spanning through various fields of knowledge.
+Deep neural networks (DNNs) have led to state-of-the-art results, spanning through numerous fields of knowledge.
 Nevertheless, a clear theoretical understanding of important aspects of artificial intelligence (AI) is still missing.
-Furthermore, there are many challenges concerning the deployment and implementation of AI algorithms in practical applications, primarily due to highly extensive computational complexity and insufficient generalization.
-Concerns have also been raised regarding the effects of energy consumption of training large scale deep learning systems \citep{Strubell:2020}.
-Improving sample efficiency and generalization, and the integration of physical models into ML have been the center of attention and efforts of many in the industrial and academic research community.
-Over the years significant progress has been made in training large models.
-Nevertheless, it has not yet been clear what makes a representation good for complex learning systems \citep{BengioLecun:2007,Vincent:2008,Bengio:2009,Zhang:2021}.
+Furthermore, there are many challenges concerning the deployment and implementation of AI algorithms in practical applications, primarily due to high computational complexity and insufficient generalization.
+Concerns have also been raised regarding the carbon footprint of training large scale deep learning systems \citep{Strubell:2020}.
+Improving sample efficiency and generalization have been the center of attention and efforts of many in the industrial and academic research community \citep{BengioLecun:2007,Vincent:2008,Bengio:2009,Zhang:2021}.